wihobbs/doe-booth/demo1/README.md

 mpibind also provides an option, `MPIBIND_RESTRICT_TYPE`, which can be set to either `cpu` or `mem` to optimize its mappings for either, respectively.

+I also put Ben Cumming's [affinity package](https://github.com/bcumming/affinity) in this container for an MPI and OpenMP demo of affinity within the container.

 ## For more information, see: